 If business partners don’t want to work with IT on a new digital product (perhaps a new app) they’ll just go to an external web or marketing agency.
 The problem here is that new digital products almost always need a version two and integration – so from a business point of view it’s better they collaborate with IT.
 This is more likely to happen if the CIO is engaging with business partners effectively and providing value in terms of strategic guidance.

-In the past, Marketing and Finance would have been the functions most companies would recognize as driving profitability, now we are moving to a place where the IT has a key role to play in growing the business.
+In the past, Marketing and Finance would have been the functions most companies would recognise as driving profitability, now we are moving to a place where the IT has a key role to play in growing the business.

 Business strategy and IT strategy used to be separate entities, now they are fusing.
 With IT as a more central part of generating revenue and managing costs, a company’s approach to IT is inextricably linked to the wider objectives of business development.